Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/README.md

 <img width="680" height="480" alt="image" src="https://github.com/user-attachments/assets/2e958e31-4f34-453b-839f-ccad278bf7c0" />

 ## Part 3.
 Installing libraries for hand recognition.
-Code
+OpenCV.
+Mediapipe.
+Hand recognition
 The next step is to download the libraries for gesture recognition and camera control, you can see it [here](https://github.com/Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/blob/main/Hand%20recognition.py)

 ## Part 4.
 Installing Tasmota.
 MQTT.
 Fist gesture.
 ESP8266.
 Turning lights on and off with a fist gesture